|Click to enlarge|

 - Safety training as needed or requested.

-All Hazard Class IIIa, IIIb, and IV lasers should be registered with the Office of Environmental Health and Safety (OEH&S).
-Any acquisition, transfer or removal of laser devices in these classifications should be made known to the Office.
-Laser devices that are assembled at the University may receive a hazard class evaluation by contacting OEH&S at 476-5303.
+The use of all Hazard Class IIIa, IIIb, and IV lasers must be approved by the Laser Safety Officer (LSO) in Environment, Health and Safety (EH&S) before implementation.
+Any acquisition, transfer or removal of laser devices in these classifications must be made known to the LSO.
+Laser devices that are assembled at the University may receive a hazard class evaluation by contacting EH&S at 415-514-3697.
 Laser devices which require registration include:

 - Therapeutic devices for use in surgery, dermatology, ophthalmology, dentistry.